Finding the Day of the Week

-- 4 goes into the remainder 0 times.
+- 4 goes into the remainder 1 time.

-- Because May 9 is a Thursday, then May 26, 17 days later, is a Sunday.
+- Because December 12 is a Monday, then December 3, 9 days before, is a Saturday.

 Now it's your turn!
 Find the day of the week for the following dates.
 (If you need to check your answers, you can use the calculator at the bottom of the page.)

 - The first Earth Day was observed on April 22, 1970.

 - Napoleon was defeated at Waterloo on June 18, 1815.

 - James Joyce's novel Ulysses takes place on June 16, 1904.

 - The United States declared independence from Great Britain on July 4, 1776.

 - A total solar eclipse will occur over the contintental United States on August 21, 2017.